An Overview of Cubist

 Composite models

 For some applications, the predictive accuracy of a rule-based model can be improved by combining it with an instance-based or nearest-neighbor model.
-The latter predicts the target value of a new case by finding the n most similar cases in the training data, and averaging their target values.
+The latter predicts the target value of a new case by finding the n most similar cases in the training data, and using the (perhaps weighted) average of their target values as the predicted value for the new case.

 The option -i instructs Cubist to use composite models of this type.
 Alternatively, the option -a allows the decision regarding which kind of model to use -- rule-based or composite -- to be left to Cubist itself.
 In the latter case, Cubist derives from the training data a heuristic estimate of the accuracy of each type of model, and chooses the form that appears more accurate.
 The derivation of these estimates requires quite a lot of computation, so leaving the decision to Cubist can result in a noticeable increase in the time required to build a model.